onap/integration/docs/docs_vFW_CNF_CDS.rst

 -------------------------------------------------------   -----------
 AAI                                                       Required for Inventory Cloud Owner, Customer, Owning Entity, Service, Generic VNF, VF Module
-SDC                                                       VSP, VF and Service Modeling of the CNF DMAAP                                                     Distribution of the CSAR including CBA to all ONAP components SO                                                        Requires for Macro Orchestration using the generic building blocks CDS                                                       Resolution of cloud parameters including Helm override parameters for the CNF.
+SDC                                                       VSP, VF and Service Modeling of the CNF DMAAP                                                     Distribution of the onboarding package including CBA to all ONAP components
+SO                                                        Requires for Macro Orchestration using the generic building blocks CDS                                                       Resolution of cloud parameters including Helm override parameters for the CNF.
 Creation of the multicloud/k8s profile for CNF instantion.
 SDNC (needs to include netbox and Naming Generation mS)   Provides GENERIC-RESOURCE-API for cloud Instantiation orchestration via CDS.